jessepav/libgdx-wiki-old/Managing-your-assets.md

 -----

 So far we only queued assets to be loaded.
 The AssetManager does not yet load anything.
-To kick this off we have to call AssetManager#update() continuously, say in our ApplicationListener#render() method:
+To kick this off we have to call AssetManager.update() continuously, say in our ApplicationListener.render() method:

 ```java
 public MyAppListener implements ApplicationListener {